trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 > ```text
 > Dataset size BEFORE validation 125164
 > Dataset size AFTER validation 122938
-> Number of invalid recipes 2226
+> Number of incomplete recipes 2226
 > ```

 As you may see among `125164` recipes we had `2226` somehow incomplete.

 ### Converting recipes objects into strings

+RNN doesn't understand objects.
+Therefore, we need to convert recipes objects to string and then to numbers (indices).
+Let's start with converting recipes objects to strings.

-To help our RNN learn the structure of the text let's add 3 "landmarks" to it.
+To help our RNN learn the structure of the text faster let's add 3 "landmarks" to it.
 We will use these unique "title", "ingredients" and "instruction" landmarks to separate a logic sections of each recipe.

 ```python
 STOP_WORD_TITLE = '📗 '